multiscale/muscle3/docs/source/tutorial.rst

 iteration update the state according to the model equation.
 This update is called operator S in the Submodel Execution Loop, and in this model, it is determined entirely by the current state.
-Since no information from outside is needed, we do not receive any messages, and in our :class:`.Instance` declaration above, we did not declare any ports associated with ``Operator.S``.
+Since no information from outside is needed, we do not receive any messages, and in our :class:`libmuscle.Instance` declaration above, we did not declare any ports associated with ``Operator.S``.

 The Submodel Execution Loop specifies another operator within the state update